zts/chef-cookbook-managed_directory/README.md

    to ensure that the directory exists, use the Directory resource separately.

- * This doesn't even try to cope with subdirectories (managed or otherwise) inside the managed_directory.
+ * If you require subdirectories to be managed as well, be sure to set the `clean_directories` attribute to `true`

  * A file is considered to be managed if there is a resource with a name attribute equal to the file's full path.
 It will do the wrong